 Next you need a NAME for your chapter.
 The name can be whatever you want.
 It should reflect something important about the chapter.
 Seed Sowers Chapter reflects purpose.
 Sonshine Chapter reflects area and more.
 Genesis Chapter was the first I think.
 Exodus Chapter reflects wilderness and pilgrimage?
 You get the idea.

 Finally, you will need approval by the international board of officers.
 To get that, you just submit a request letter with a copy of your bylaws and information about the officers.
-Upon approval, the international Vice President or their representative will come and recognize the chapter as an official chapter of Campers For Christ Ministries.
+Upon approval, the International Vice President or their representative may come and officially recognize the chapter as an official chapter of Campers For Christ Ministries.

 The process is not complicated but it all starts when YOU bring together a few members, new ones or old ones, and cast the vision for becoming an active chapter that meets together somewhat regularly for fellowship, encouragement, the Word, for ministry, and sometimes especially just for fun.